karthikeya-ms/Parallel_fluid_simulations-TUM_CFD_Lab/README.md

 ```
 should be run in terminal.
 Container is generated in container sections in Docker application.
 Code can be run by using that generated container.

-## Using CMake

-CMake is a C++ build system generator, which simplifies the building process compared e.g. to a system-specific Makefile.
-The CMake configuration is defined in the `CMakeList.txt` file.

-In order to build your code with CMake, you can follow this (quite common) procedure:

-1. Create a build directory: `mkdir build`
-2. Get inside it: `cd build`
-3. Configure and generate the build system: `cmake ..` (Note the two dots, this means that the `CmakeLists.txt` File is in the folder above)
-4. Build your code: `make` (build the executable)

 ### Troubleshooting: VTK not found